-Travis Tasker is the director of the Media Services & Engineering Department at Utah Valley University and has built the department from the ground up.
-Our department specializes in the integration and support of classroom technology as well as other campus wide technology based systems.
+Travis Tasker is the Director of the Media Services & Engineering Department at Utah Valley University and has built the department from the ground up.
+This department specializes in the integration and support of classroom technology, as well as other campus-wide technology-based systems.
 Travis has been an integral part of UVU since 1998.
 His education is in Technology/Construction Management.
-He also has an emphasis in Electronics, Computers and Spanish.
-He is 6 Sigma “green belt” certified and has many other industry certifications.
-Travis’s niche and goal on campus has been integrating systems and then supporting them for the life of the systems from the cost savings of not subcontracting out the installs.
+He also has an emphasis in Electronics, Computers, and Spanish.
+He is 6 Sigma “Green Belt” certified and has many other industry certifications.
+Travis’ niche and goal on campus has been integrating systems and then supporting them for the life of the systems from the cost savings of not subcontracting out the installs.
 This practice has saved over 6 million dollars on new construction projects in the last 10 years.
-Excluding these saving if MS&E updates 57 rooms or more a year as part of the 7 year replacement cycle they save the school more than their employee costs including benefits.
-In 2013 MS&E implemented 71 classrooms systems.
-This makes all support, event staging and other systems that MS&E integrates a value add to campus.
+Excluding these savings, if MS&E updates 57 rooms or more a year as part of the 7-year replacement cycle, they save the school more than their employee costs including benefits.
+In 2013, MS&E implemented 71 classrooms systems.
+This makes all support, event staging, and other systems that MS&E integrates a value add to campus.

 MS&E Mission Statement

 Media Services and Engineering (MS&E) provides faculty, students, and staff with the highest quality of presentation technology, training, and support services to the Utah Valley University campus community.
 MS&E designs, implements, and supports technology solutions which aid in UVU’s mission to provide opportunity, promote student success, and meet regional educational needs by supporting and implementing classroom technology.
 These services make learning more accessible and enhance student’s engaged learning experiences.